gusbakers/Gustavo-Science/README.md

 Each project repository contains instructions on how to run the project, explore the code, and reproduce the results.
 In general, most projects can be executed with a simple Python command:

-Refer to the individual project documentation for detailed usage instructions.

 ## Contributing
 I'm always open to collaboration.
 If you have ideas for improvements or new features, feel free to fork the repository and create a pull request.
 Let’s build something amazing together!